This anti-itch braid spray is perfect for relieving scalp itching and creating a healthy scalp environment for protective styles.

-- My scalp quite likes the essential oils ratio but if it’s too much for your scalp, you can reduce it to 3 drops of each essential oil.
+My scalp quite likes the ratio of the essential oil but if it’s too much for your scalp, you can reduce it to 3 drops of each essential oil.

 How to Use DIY Anti Itch Braid Spray

 One 8 oz bottle should last for about two weeks.
 The relief from this anti-itch braid spray should be instantaneous.

 You can use the anti-itch spray on cornrows under wigs and weaves as well.
-Below is a pic of the spray bottle I just made this evening for my cornrows:
+The mix may separate so give it a good shake before you apply.

 DIY Anti Itch Braid Spray